dcwbrown/OBSOLETE-olang/README.md

 Personally I miss Pascal and Modula's subrange variables.
 As well as being great for error detection (assuming value checking code is generated), they can also be used to imply variables of arbitrary sizes (e.g. 'VAR mybyte = 0..255;').
 With these one could remove the Platform.int* types and replace them with constants Platform.MaxInt, Platform.MaxLong etc. I think this would be a cleaner more generalised option - but maybe, probably, it is a step too far.
 Always beware of over-generalising.
 Wirth found that most programmers did not use, or very rarely used, subrange types.

-#####A possible TODO
+#### A feature I'd really like to see

 When exiting abnormally, e.g. due to index out of range, report .Mod file name and line number at fault.
 Preferably include a stack trace.
-Wirth's original Pascal (Pascal 6000 on the CDC mainframe at ETHZ) had this in 1975.
+Wirth's original Pascal (Pascal 6000 on the CDC mainframe at ETHZ) had this at least by 1975 when I first used it.
 This could be achieved by including a table of line number (in .Mod file) vs code address, and having the runtime seach this table for the failure address.
 It would be quite a lot of work!

-#####Norayr/voc issues addressed
+#### Norayr/voc issues addressed

+The following issues are taken from https://github.com/norayr/voc/issues.

-######Issue 7 - 'silence ccomp warnings'.
+##### Issue 7 - 'silence ccomp warnings'.
 This has been done.

-######Issue 9 - 'oberon.par arguments'.
+##### Issue 9 - 'oberon.par arguments'.
 I analysed parameters for all platforms covered, including Ubuntu, FreeBSD, OpenBSD, Raspbian, Darwin, Cygwin and MS C, on a mixture of 32 and 64 bit architectures.
 The vast majority of info in the .par file is redundant.
 For example the size and alignment of char, unsigned char, int and float is independent of platform.

 A single value is sufficient to specify alignment: above this size this value is the alignment, below this size, the alignment is the same as the type size.
 (Actually the latter is the type size rounded up to the enclosing power of two, but as all the Oberon type sizes are powers of two this step is unecessary.)